octo-technology/OpenTezos/docs/dapp/taquito.md

 opYNFzprpcnTCS2dWP9STdJJ8HUpcMGeJNcczmKnBK1SNpXQeoC
 ```

-The error message is `Counter 334156 already used for contract tz1YWK1gDPQx9N1Jh4JnmVre7xN6xhGGM4uC`: a transaction (contract call) is already in the mempool when the transfer transaction is sent.
-Thus, it cannot be sent.
+The meaningful part is `Counter 334156 already used for contract tz1YWK1gDPQx9N1Jh4JnmVre7xN6xhGGM4uC`: a transaction (contract call) is already in the mempool when the transfer transaction is sent.
+Thus, it fails.

 However, _Taquito_ offers a `batch` method, which enables the dapp to send several transactions at the same time.